FAR Case Study (Poultry) Jim Uprichard, Trouw Nutrition

 This, in turn, gives confidence to customers and the wider food industry that the supply chain can support farmers in meeting environmental, social and economic sustainability challenges, going beyond basic feeding recommendations.

-Become a trade assurance scheme case study
+Become a FAR case study

-AIC Services is looking for more Participants of its trade assurance schemes to contribute to a series of case studies, promoting the value of assurance in feed, food and fertiliser safety.
+AIC Services is looking for more Feed Adviser Register (FAR) advisers to contribute to a series of case studies, showcasing the valuable work advisers do and the difference they make to farm businesses.